 Blazed X-ray Optics

-The diffractive zone plate optics developed and fabricated at the LMN enable ultra-high resolution for X-ray microscopy applications.
-However, the efficiency of conventional (binary) zone plates is limited.
-Therefore the design, fabrication and application of so called blazed diffractive X-ray optics is one of the research topics of the X-ray optics group.
+The diffractive optics developed and fabricated at the LMN enable ultra-high resolution for X-ray microscopy applications.
+However, the efficiency of conventional (binary) Fresnel zone plates is limited.
+Therefore the development and application of so called blazed diffractive X-ray optics is one of the research topics of the X-ray optics group.
 These special optics are designed to induce a continuous or a multi-level phase change, thus overcoming the fundamental limitations of conventional designs.
 Two main approaches under development are a tilted geometry of two specially designed 1D-lenses and the stacking of two Fresnel zone plates on top of each other.

 One implementation of blazed X-ray optics is a nano-focusing module based on two linear Fresnel zone plates in tilted geometry.
 Adjustment of the tilt angle enables tuning of the setup for optimal efficiency over a wide range of photon energies.
 The zone plates are specially designed to generate a blazed phase profile in tilted geometry, thus overcoming the efficiency limitations of binary diffractive structures.
 The tilted arrangement has the important advantage, that the acceptance of the lenses is not limited to the height of the individual lenslets.
 We achieved diffraction efficiencies of >50% for two Nickel lenses in series (>70% for a single lens) at 8 keV photon energy.
 The lenses have an acceptance of 400 µm × 440 µm and provide spot sizes of ~100 nm FWHM .